-To be eligible for the EduCreator Incubator, you must be a creator who regularly makes education or learning-related video content on digital platforms such as YouTube, Facebook, Instagram, or Twitch and already have a following (minimum of 750,000 views on one platform, a minimum of 50,000 subscribers on one platform, and an upload value of at least 8 videos in 12 months).
+Only creators who focus on the production of education or learning video content for digital platforms such as YouTube, Instagram, or Twitch and only those with followings of at least 750,000 views on one platform are eligible.
 In addition, you must be able to maintain or exceed your current upload rate for the coming 12 months.

 Most Popular Post